Chaiebsaif5/Chaiebsaif5.github.io/Portfolio/Overview and analysis/EV charging points in France - Project/README.md

 Finally: Display everything in a PowerBI dashboard that provides a quick and easy way to absorb the findings and drill into the data / metrics.

-The Project Log.md file in this project's folder will display all the steps (chronologically ordered) from the start of the project to its end.
+# The Project Log.md file in this project's folder will display all the steps (chronologically ordered) from the start of the project to its end.
 Each step is accompanied with details of it's process and the logic behind it.
+The document is quite long and thorough and as such it is recommend it to navigate it via the search function to the steps that are of interest to you.

 Dataset schema is available here (original source): https://schema.data.gouv.fr/etalab/schema-irve-statique/latest/documentation.html and also as PDF in the folder, it covers the definition of each column as well as the data type it contains.